-PSYC 310 COUNSELING THEORIES AND PRACTICE Fall, 3 credit hours contributions of each approach to counseling.
+PSYC 310 COUNSELING THEORIES AND PRACTICE Fall, 3 credit hours

+In this course students will learn of the major theories of psychological counseling, common issues, and principles in the practice of the helping professions.
+A critical presentation of the theoretical models will focus on the concepts, principles, techniques, goals, and contributions of each approach to counseling.
 The uses and limitations of each theory will be discussed.
-Issues related to the helping professions are include standards of professionalism, ethics, and legalities.
-Three hours lecture per week.
-Prerequisites: Minimum of 9 credits of psychology with a "C" or better average, including Introductory Psychology (PSYC 101), Abnormal Psychology (PSYC 275), Child Development (PSYC 220) or Human Development (PSYC 225), or permission of instructor.
+Issues related to the helping professions will include standards of professionalism, ethics, and legalities.
+Three lecture hours per week for fifteen weeks.
+Prerequisite(s): Introductory Psychology (PSYC 101), and Abnormal Psychology (PSYC 275).